David Graddol

-David Graddol (1953 - 1 March 2019) was a British linguist who worked in applied linguistics, discourse analysis, sociolinguistics, and history of linguistics.
+David Graddol (1953 – 1 March 2019) was a British linguist who worked in applied linguistics, discourse analysis, sociolinguistics, and history of linguistics.
 He died on 1 March 2019.

 Research interest

-He was perhaps best known for his 1997 book The future of English?, published by the British Council, in which he offers scenarios for how English as a world language may develop.
+He was perhaps best known for his 1997 book The Future of English?, published by the British Council, in which he offers scenarios for how English as a world language may develop.
 Most notably, he pointed out that native speakers of English were or would soon be outnumbered by those who speak English as a second or foreign language.
 In an article that focuses more specifically on this issue, he stated the following:

 Graddol's views about English as a world language are similar to, though not identical with, those held by his linguist colleague David Crystal.

 Career

-He graduated from the University of York with a BA in Language and Linguistics in 1975, also in Sociology in 1983.
-He earned his PhD from the University of Stockholm.
+Graddol graduated from the University of York with a BA in Language and Linguistics in 1975, also in Sociology in 1983.
+He earned his PhD from the Stockholm University.

 Personal life

-He married Margaret Keeton and they have had triplet daughters.
+He married Margaret Keeton and they had triplet daughters.